CMSC-100-2S-AY2024-2025/exer-01-html-and-css-adrianneds/README.md

 7. Under "Build and deployment" and "Source, make sure that "Deploy from a branch" is selected.
 8. Under "Build and deployment" and "Branch", select the main branch.
 9. Click "Save"
-10a.
-Your GitHub page can now be viewed in the URL shown at the top of the page along with the message "Your site is live at...".
+10. Your GitHub page can now be viewed in the URL shown at the top of the page along with the message "Your site is live at...".
 It may take a while for it to appear and you might need to refresh.
-10b.
-You may also copy the domain name shown under "Cusotm domain" (the one with .github.io) and add /< repository-name > at the end. < domain-name >/< repository-name >

 # Key Takeaways
 Being a web developer requires a lot of patience and persistence to